Extremophile

 Since the definition of an extreme environment is relative to an arbitrarily defined standard, often an anthropocentric one, these organisms can be considered ecologically dominant in the evolutionary history of the planet.
-Some spores and cocooned bacteria samples have been dormant for more than 40 million years, extremophiles have continued to thrive in the most extreme conditions, making them one of the most abundant lifeforms.
+Extremophiles have continued to thrive in the most extreme conditions, making them one of the most abundant lifeforms.
 The study of extremophiles has expanded human knowledge of the limits of life, and informs speculation about extraterrestrial life.
 Extremophiles are also of interest because of their potential for bioremediation of environments made hazardous to humans due to pollution or contamination.

 Characteristics

-In the 1980s and 1990s, biologists found that microbial life has great flexibility for surviving in extreme environments—niches that are acidic, extraordinarily hot or within irregular air pressure for example—that would be completely inhospitable to complex organisms.
-Some scientists even concluded that life may have begun on Earth in hydrothermal vents far under the ocean's surface.
+In the 1980s and 1990s, biologists found that microbial life can survive in extreme environments—niches that are acidic, extraordinarily hot, or with irregular air pressure for example—that would be inhospitable to complex organisms.
+Some scientists even concluded that life may have begun on Earth in hydrothermal vents far beneath the ocean's surface.